valentin-muller26/rna_sequencing/README.md

 ## 2. Map reads to the reference genome

-the mapping step is carried out by the following script
+the mapping step is carried out by the following scripts :
 - 2a_get_reference :Download reference genome (Mus_musculus.GRCm39.dna.primary_assembly.fa) and annotation (Mus_musculus.GRCm39.113.gtf) from Ensembl
-- 2b_hisat_index : Generate index of the reference for the mapping step using the tools hisat
+- 2b_hisat_index : Generate index of the reference genome using the tools hisat
 - 2c_hisat_mapping : Maps the reads to the reference genome using hisat and the following parameter :
-    - -1 path to the first read
+    - -1 : path to the first read
-    - -2 path to the second read
+    - -2 : path to the second read
     - -S : path to output file
-    - --threads :number of threads use by hisat
+    - --threads : number of threads use by hisat
-    - --rna-strandness RF specify that the first read is the reverse strand
+    - --rna-strandness RF :  specify that the first read is the reverse strand
     - --summary-file : allow to create a summary file containing statistic about the mapping
+- 2d_merging_summary_mapping : (Optional) Combine all the summary file generated during the mapping in one file
 - 2e_samtools_conversion_bam: Convert the sam files generated during the last step to a bam file
 - 2f_samtools_sort : Sort the bam files
 - 3g samtools_index : index the bam files

 ## 3. Count the number of reads per gene
-This step uses the script 3_featurecount that use the tools featurecount to produce a table of counts containing the number of reads per gene in each sample and a summary file.
+This step uses the script 3_featurecount version v2.0.1 that use the tools featurecount to produce a table of counts containing the number of reads per gene in each sample and a summary file.
 The featurecount tools use the following parameter :
-- -T4 -p -s2 -Q10 -t exon -g gene_id -a $ANNOTATIONFILE -o "$OUTDIR/gene_count.txt" $MAPPINGDIR/*sorted.bam
+- -T : number of thread used by featurecount
+- -p : specify that the reads were sequenced pair-end
+- -s2 : specify that the first read is the reverse strand
+- Q10 : only consider the align read with a quality equal or higher than 10
+- t exon :
+- g gene_id :
+- a : path to the annotation file
+- o : path and name of the outputfile